Fantasy Strike

-Fantasy Strike is a free-to-play fighting video game developed and published by Sirlin Games.
+Fantasy Strike is a free-to-play fighting video game with an emphasis on accessibility developed and published by Sirlin Games.
 It revolves around one-on-one battles that require fast reflexes.
-The game was released on July 25, 2019 for Linux, macOS, Microsoft Windows, Nintendo Switch, PlayStation 4.
+It is designed to streamline the fighting game genre in terms of learning, player-decisions and user-interface.
+The game was released on July 25, 2019, for Linux, macOS, Microsoft Windows, Nintendo Switch, PlayStation 4.

 Gameplay

-Fantasy Strike is designed to be less complex than traditional fighting games, having dedicated buttons for every action, including melee, jump/throw, special moves, and a super move.
+Fantasy Strike is designed to reduce unnecessary complexity while maintaining the depth of traditional fighting games by removing redundant moves and motion inputs.
+This allows players to engage in the strategy without worrying about missed moves or dropped combos.
+It can played with just a stick and 3 buttons on any controller, but can optionally have dedicated buttons for every action including jump, throw, attacks, and special and super moves.
 Each player picks a character to play, which are then placed in an arena.
 By performing various attacks unique to the character, each player tries to bring down their opponents health pool down to zero to win a round.
-Whoever is the first to win four out of seven rounds is given the match win.
-In addition to attacks, players can use blocking to defend against attacks and break through blocks by using throws.
+Players can block to defend against attacks and break through blocks by using throws.
 A unique feature to Fantasy Strike is the "Yomi Counter", which can be performed when not attacking by pressing no buttons at all.
-When yomi countering, if the character is hit by an opponents throw, they won't get hit and instead perform a counter throw, turning the tables.
+If the character is hit by an opponent's throw when yomi countering, they won't get hit and instead perform a counter throw and gain a full super meter, turning the tables.

 The game features various modes.
 Single-player pits the player in matches against AI controlled opponents, with different modes putting a different spin on the formula.
-Arcade adds some story through artwork and dialog, as well as stronger version of the character Midori who serves as the final challenge, Survival provides a stream of progressively stronger opponents.
+Arcade adds some story through artwork and dialog, as well as stronger version of the character Quince who serves as the final challenge.
+Survival provides a stream of progressively stronger opponents.
 Daily Challenge is similar to Survival, but can only be played once per day and compares the score between the players.
 Single Match allows a selection of any opponent and difficulty for a standard match.
-Boss Rush, which was added afterwards for the full release, allows the player to pick up and use power-ups, but introduces special opponents that also possess power-ups and get stronger after each battle.
+Boss Rush allows the player to choose a new power-up before each battle where they fight special opponents that also possess power-ups.